 Each year the Committee of 19 hosts various events where all students interested in learning about fighting hunger can become more involved.
 Following our mission, these events focus on fundraising, awareness raising of poverty- and hunger-related issues, and advocating the political will to end hunger.

-Mark your calendars for October 15th -19th as the Committee of 19 hosts Hunger Week here on the Plains.
+Committee of 19 hosts Hunger Week 2012 here on the Plains.
 Each year the Committee of 19 hosts various events where all students interested in learning about fighting hunger can become more involved.
 Following our mission, these events focus on fundraising, awareness raising of poverty- and hunger-related issues, and service events to end hunger.
-This year, Hunger Week will include:
+Hunger Week 2012 included:

 Wednesday, October 17th: Beat Hunger Bar Crawl